 Step 1: Download NIUBI Partition Editor, right click any 1 of the two partitions that you want to combine together and select Merge Volume.

 Step 2: In the pop-up window, select both partitions and then click OK.

 When you merge two data volumes, you can select either as destination in the drop-down box.
 But when merging C and D drives, you can only select C as destination, because system partition can't be deleted.
 So, merge system partition C: to data volume (D:) is disabled.

 Step 3: Press Apply button on top left to execute.
 (This operation works in its own virtual mode and real disk partitions won't be changed until you click Apply to confirm).

 After merging volumes complete, open C drive in Windows Files Explorer and then you'll see a fold that that is named as D to C(date and time).
 All files of D will be moved to this folder automatically.

 One of the partitions will be delete no matter which tool you use, it doesn't matter if you want to combine two data drives in Windows 10.
 But if you want to extend C drive by merging D, it is not recommended, because:

 - You'll lose data if you forget to back up or transfer before deleting partition. (with Disk Management)

 - All Windows services, application, shortcuts that point to drive D stop working after deleting.

 In this case, the best idea is shrinking D instead.
-Part of free space in drive D will be released and converted to Unallocated, add then combine the Unallocated space into C drive.
+Part of unused space in drive D will be converted to Unallocated, then combine the Unallocated space into C drive.
 By this method, nothing will be changed except partition size.